Skip to content

 • Onboarding walkthrough — guided first-launch experience with spotlight highlights across popover and control center

-• Localizationen, es, de, fr, pt-BR, and ja with locale override in Settings
+• Localizationen, es, de, fr, pt-BR, ja, and hu with locale override in Settings

 • Upgrade transparency — dedicated upgrade preview surface with scoped execution and failure-attribution visibility